legendarycode3/mastering-javaScript-course/README.md

 ➡️ **STRINGS (IN JAVASCRIPT)** <br/>
 	A string is a primitive data type used to represent and manipulate a sequence of characters, essentially textual data.
-Strings are immutable, meaning their ✔️  **Strings = text** <br/>
+Strings are immutable, meaning their content cannot be changed after creation, but methods return a new string based on the ✔️  **Strings = text** <br/>
       Concatenation means when we combine strings together (e.g ‘some’ + ‘more’) . <br/>
       E.g  of concatenated string